MirMohammadd/alinix/README.md

 # Heisen Kernel: Unraveling the Power of Possibilities!
 # HeisenKernel
-BadBlueKernel is a sophisticated operating system kernel designed to embody the spirit of innovation and reliability in the tech industry.
+HeisenKernel is a sophisticated operating system kernel designed to embody the spirit of innovation and reliability in the tech industry.
 With a focus on efficiency and performance, this kernel represents a fusion of cutting-edge technology and meticulous design principles.

 # Compilation  and Execution Environment Setup guide:
-1- make sure you have  gcc, g++, make and i686-elf-gcc compiler pack installed.
+1. make sure you have  gcc, g++, make and i686-elf-gcc compiler pack installed.
-2- run "make qemu" in this directory to build the kernel and run it in the virtual machine, you also get the related ISO file.
+2. run "make qemu" in this directory to build the kernel and run it in the virtual machine, you also get the related ISO file.
-3- Enjoy and donate!!!!
+3. Enjoy and donate!!!!

 # IMPORTANT